-Futurism, in which Umberto Boccioni played a seminal role, was conceived as a force of both artistic and political innovation.
-It was not just a renewal of artistic form but a mission of cultural and social rejuvenation.
-Futurist ideology was born from discontent in the final decades of the 19th century, which saw Italy fall behind in Europe’s imperial scramble and ‘modern’ development.
-The group’s 1910 manifesto, co-written by Boccioni, declared: ‘In the eyes of other countries, Italy is still a land of the dead, a vast Pompeii, whit with sepulchres.
+Futurism, the movement in which Umberto Boccioni played a critical role, was conceived as a force of both artistic and political innovation.
+It was not just a renewal of artistic form, but a mission of cultural and social rejuvenation.
+Futurist ideology was born from discontent in the final decades of the 19th century, which saw Italy fall behind in Europe’s imperial scramble and modern development.
+The group’s 1910 manifesto, co-written by Boccioni, declared, “In the eyes of other countries, Italy is still a land of the dead, a vast Pompeii, whit with sepulchres.
 But Italy is being reborn.
-Its political resurgence will be followed by a cultural resurgence.’
+Its political resurgence will be followed by a cultural resurgence.”
 Boccioni’s Elasticity gives painterly form to this unwavering sentiment.
 The work is an homage to industrial modernisation – a muscular horse charges into the future, there are factories on the horizon and metal construction apparatus emerges from plumes of smoke.
-Boccioni borrowed the cubist planes of Cezanne and Braque to convey movement and a state of flux.
-In Elasticity the colourful geometric forms create a captivating dynamism.
-Along with the large-scale bronze sculpture Unique Forms of Continuity and Space (1913), also in the collection at Museo Novecento, Elasticity is among Boccioni’s most important works and not to be missed.
+Boccioni borrowed the Cubist planes of Paul Cezanne and Georges Braque to convey movement and a state of flux.
+In Elasticity, the colourful geometric forms create a captivating dynamism.
+Along with the large-scale bronze sculpture Unique Forms of Continuity in Space (1913), also in the collection at Museo del Novecento, Elasticity is among Boccioni’s most important works and is not to be missed.